An explanation of Mondrian's oeuvre by Michael Sciam

 Pier and Ocean 5, 1915 with Diagram

 The unity generated with the first square opens up again to manifold space with the second.
-The composition evokes the manifold and controversial space of life which attains measure and a harmonious condition in the space of consciousness (the square proportion) before opening up again to the multifarious nature and unforeseeable events of life.
+The composition evokes this way the manifold and controversial space of life which attains measure and a harmonious condition in the space of consciousness (the square) before opening up again to the controversial outer – inner reality and unforeseeable events of life.

-From a virtually endless multiplicity (the line of the ground) to a finite one (the branches) which then flows back to the endless space of the ground.
-It is a circular process.
-In Pier and Ocean 5 the horizontal flow of the sea is concentrated by the vertical pier into a synthesis (the square) that then opens higher up to the horizontal before flowing back toward manifold space.
-In both works multiplicity becomes unity and then unity turns back to multiplicity.
+In a different way we see now an analogous circular process in Pier and Ocean 5 where the horizontal extended sea (a virtually infinite space) is concentrated by a vertical pier into a entral square (a finite, balanced synthesis) which then opens higher up to the horizontal before flowing back towards manifold space.
+In both works multiplicity becomes unity and then unity turns back into multiplicity.

 Broadway Boogie Woogie

-Let us now examine the third work which, in a totally new form, shows the same process form multiplicity to unity and from uniti back to multiplicity.
+We shall now examine the third work which, after thirty-five years from The Red Tree and twenty-seven years from Pier and Ocean 5, shows in a totally new way the same process from multiplicity to unity and from unity to multiplicity.

-At first quick glance we see in Broadway Boogie Woogie a multitude of small gray, yellow, red, and blue fragments randomly moving along the lines..
+At first glance we see here a multitude of small gray, yellow, red, and blue fragments randomly moving along straight lines:

 Broadway Boogie Woogie, 1942-43, Piet Mondrian